Mark Canha Preview, Player Props: Brewers vs. Yankees

 Mark Canha At The Plate

-- Canha will look to extend his six-game hitting streak.
-He's batting .471 with one homer in his last games.
+- Canha will look to extend his seven-game hitting streak.
+He's batting .412 with one homer during his last outings.

-- Looking at the 116 games he has played this season, he's hit a home run in nine of them (7.8%), and in 2.1% of his trips to the dish.
+- He has hit a home run in 7.7% of his games this season, and 2.1% of his chances at the plate.

-- In 35 games this year (30.2%), Canha has picked up an RBI, and in 10 of those games (8.6%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.